A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Theory

 \section{Theory}

 The key ingredients and assumptions of the swelling-growth theory are summarized below following which we develop the theory.

-\begin{enumerate} \item Solid components such as cells and the cytoskeleton are abstracted and their behavior is assumed to be described by models for hydrogels. \item While biological growth generally depends on several diffusing components such as fluids, nutrients, oxygen, glucose, and growth factors, we consider a single representative fluid phase whose concentration reflects the concentration of dissolved solutes, which we henceforth refer to as the diffusing species.
+\begin{enumerate} \item Solid components such as cells and the extracellular matrix are abstracted and their behavior is assumed to be described by models for hydrogels. \item While biological growth generally depends on several diffusing components such as {water/}fluids, nutrients, oxygen, glucose, and growth factors, we consider a single representative fluid phase whose concentration reflects the concentration of dissolved solutes, which we henceforth refer to as the diffusing species. {Though the physical or mechanical swelling is primarily a result of the diffusing water, the bio-chemical energy of the dissolved components such as nutrients and growth factors is an important driver of growth}.
 While the theory here can be generalized to multiple diffusing components, we will show that a single representative species is sufficient to capture the essential physics. \item The consumption of the diffusing species supplies the mass for solid growth.
 The remaining diffusing species swells the grown solid.
 While growth can involve various complex cellular processes including cell division and production of extracellular matrix, considering continuum scale phenomena here, it is abstracted as conversion of the diffusing species into additional solid material.
 The chemical energy for the conversion process is thus a homogenized value from all the underlying cellular processes. \item The growing body is described by a fixed set of material points and growth and swelling are modelled as an increase in volume of these material points in appropriate relaxed spaces mapped from a reference space through the widely employed decomposition of deformation gradient \citep{rodriguez1994stress,ambrosi2002mechanics,chester2010coupled}.
 The volume increases correspond to an increase in mass of the homogenized continuum through closure of mass balance.
 This is in contrast to several growth theories in the literature where an intrinsic mass supply is assumed and open system thermodynamics is employed \citep{ambrosi2004role,kuhl2014growing,xue2016biochemomechanical}. \item We neglect any viscoelastic and inertial effects at the timescale of growth. \end{enumerate}